Iodite

 The iodite ion, or iodine dioxide anion, is the halite with the chemical formula IO_{2}^{−}.
-Within the ion the Iodine exists in the oxidation state of +3.
+Within the ion, the iodine exists in the oxidation state of +3.

 Iodite anion

 Iodites (including iodous acid) are highly unstable and have been observed but never isolated.
-They will rapidly disproportionate to molecular Iodine and Iodates.
+They will rapidly disproportionate to molecular iodine and iodates.
 However, they have been detected as intermediates in the conversion between iodide and iodate.

-Iodous acid

-Iodous acid is acid form of the iodite ion, with the formula HIO2.

 Other oxyanions

 Iodine can assume oxidation states of −1, +1, +3, +5, or +7.
 A number of neutral iodine oxides are also known.